-There is a rule in technology.
-Engineering is the Art of Compromise.
-It applies to sound as well as picture, it applies to the equipment that creates sound and picture, it applies to safety equipment and the carpet that we walk on.
+This rule applies to the sound as well as to the picture.
+It applies to the equipment that creates sound and picture.
+It applies to safety equipment and the carpet that we walk on.

 Maybe you want more light on the screen, but that will give you more scattered light too, and that is not a good thing.
 Or you think, OK, I won’t let it scatter, I’ll direct the light using curved screens and screens of different materials.
 But directing light will bring you ‘hot spots’ and that can be worse.

 Which doesn’t seem horrible, except that there is only so much money coming in from the sale of tickets and popcorn and sugar-water.
-One of the compromises of digital cinema was that they make a fine picture without a lot of employee interaction, but they are incredibly expensive compared to the film projectors that cost ¼ as much and lasted 50 years.
+One of the compromises of digital cinema was that they make a fine picture without a lot of employee interaction, but they are incredibly expensive compared to the film projectors that used to cost ¼ as much and lasted 50 years.
 How many computers do you know that last even 5 years?
 10?

 Well, how about the 6,000 euro or dollar units?
 The quality might not be as good as they real expensive ones, but are they are good enough for some purposes?
 Sure.
 But again the compromise.
 How often does something go bad, and how bad are the effects of that happening?
 Maybe a show is lost for a day, or more rarely a week.
 Is too much red in the picture or a rattling speaker going to make the people leave?
 Will they notice?
 Will they say something, perhaps ask for a refund?
 Or will they notice and just never come back?

 The compromise is that it isn’t worth buying even a less expensive unit, and leaving it for an untrained person to lose or break.
 There is some equipment that doesn’t cost as much and doesn’t need any human intervention, but they are quite weak in abilities.